Ceibal project: Software

 The laptop ran sugar, an open source OS based on Linux, which was fairly limited, the programs were called activities, only allowing one to run at the same time.

-The computer had 4 sections which were accessed with F1, F2, F3 and F4.
+The computer had four sections which were accessed with F1, F2, F3 and F4.
 These keys had different logos to match all being represented with a black circle and green shapes.
-F1(community view) had 6 green dots near the border, F2 (group view) had 3 green dots near the center, F3 ?, F4 had a simple green rectangle.
+F1 (community view) had six green dots near the border, F2 (group view) had three green dots near the center, F3 ?, F4 had a simple green rectangle.

 First it had community view, which displayed other laptops of the same kind in the local network represented by the same logo on the lid of the computer, this screen allowed to form groups and perform other cooperative activities, especially inviting others to an activity which allowed more than one user, like the text editor.

-Then it had the group view, this showed other computers on the same group, this was not so different from the community view other than trimming the amount of computers on-screen.
+The group view showed other computers on the same group.
+This was not so different from the community view other than trimming the amount of computers on-screen.

 The "toolbox" (unknown real name) view had all of the installed activities ready to be launched.

-The activity view showed the currently launched activity, this didn't work if no activity had been launched yet.
+The activity view showed the currently launched activity, this did not work if no activity had been launched yet.

 Buttons F5 to F8 had just black dots of increasing size, F9 to F12 had buttons to adjust volume and screen brightness.